 The trustees will need to obtain a good receipt for all the trust property, which means that they will have to show that they have discharged their obligations regarding distribution of the assets by handing over the correct trust assets, in their shares, to the correct recipients.

 Where a professional person is appointed, it is usual to include a clause that will allow that person to charge reasonable remuneration for acting in a professional capacity.

 If the testator has any children younger than 16, they should consider who would be responsible for those children on their death.
 Equally, the testator may be concerned about any future children who might be under this age at the time of their death.

-Any parent who has parental rights and responsibilities for their child (generally both parents if married or divorced and the mother if never married) may appoint one or more individuals to be the child's guardian.
+Any parent who has parental rights and responsibilities for their child may appoint one or more individuals to be the child's guardian.
 Such an appointment must be made in writing, dated and signed by the parent.
-The appointment need not be by Will, but a clause in the Will is sufficient.
-A person can also cancel the appointment in writing, provided the cancellation is signed and dated even if the original appointment was in a Will.
+The appointment need not be by will, but a clause in the will is sufficient.
+A person can also cancel the appointment in writing, provided the cancellation is signed and dated even if the original appointment was in a will.

 The appointment of the guardian takes effect on the death of the parent.
 If there is a surviving parent with parental responsibilities, then the rights of the surviving parent and the guardian appointed by the will co-exist.